absorensen/numbers_go_brrrr/m5_optimization/s0_timing_and_printing.md

     }
     ```

-We have written the full program, you can check it out in ```m4_optimization::code::measuring_performance```.
+I have written the full program, you can check it out in [m5_optimization::code::measuring_performance][0].
 We have verified the correctness of our program.
 We have set up tests to continually ensure the continued
 correctness of our program.
 We are now ready to improve the runtime of our program.
 I haven't actually done
 this as I don't actually care about whether this specific program is correct.
 This is not the norm of course.
 The fastest thing right now would be to either put in timing and print statements or to open up
 our system wide performance monitor and see if anything glaringly wrong is happening.
-Because I have something
+Let's go down
-else coming up later where the performance monitor will be the most relevant, let's go down the time and print
+the time and print path.
-path.

 In this case we will include some timing functionality from the standard library at the top of the file and
 time the whole program.